-To locate an Empire Plan participating provider or laboratory, call The Empire Plan toll free at 1-877-7-NYSHIP (1-877-769-7447) and select the Medical Program.
-Or, visit the New York State Department of Civil Service web site at https://www.cs.ny.gov.
+To locate an Empire Plan participating provider or laboratory, call The Empire Plan toll free at 1-877-7-NYSHIP (1-877-769-7447) and press or say 1 for the Medical Program.
+Or, visit the New York State Department of Civil Service web site at www.cs.ny.gov.
 Select Benefit Programs, then NYSHIP Online.
 Follow the prompts to the NYSHIP Online home page, and click on Find a Provider.
 Always check with the provider before you receive services to make sure he or she participates in The Empire Plan for New York State government employees.